 Figure your fox weighs 10 lbs, so give him 0.2 mL for each dose.
 Many people think they are much larger, but they aren’t.
 For young foxes in April or May you can cut the dose in half.
 You will need a large needle to draw the solution out of the bottle because the solution is rather thick.
-Ivermectin is a non-prescription product and available online through many livestock suppliers, such as Jeffers.com or Amazon.com Here is a link and a picture of the product I recommend:
+Ivermectin is a non-prescription product and available online through Amazon.com Here is a link and a picture of the products I recommend:

-WARNING: Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON” , as the agents for carrying the pour-on through the skin are highly toxic if ingested!
-If anyone tells you different, they do not know what they are doing!
+WARNING: Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON”, as the agents for carrying the pour-on through the skin are highly toxic if ingested!
+If anyone tells you differently, they do not know what they are doing!

 Please watch the beautiful short video on Youtube made by a gentleman on Long Island who was able to videotape his treatment of a Red fox with mange in his back yard.
 He used the treatment outlined above.